Dyego Sousa: Early career

-Born in São Luís, Maranhão, Sousa began his career at his hometown team Moto Club de São Luís' youth setup before moving to Sociedade Esportiva Palmeiras in 2005, aged 15.
-Released by the club in the following year, he subsequently joined C.D.
-Nacional's under-20 squad after a trial period.
+Born in São Luís, Maranhão, Sousa began his career at his hometown team Moto Club's youth setup before moving to Palmeiras in 2005, aged 15.
+Released by the club in the following year, he subsequently joined Nacional's under-20 squad after a trial period.

 Sent back to Brazil in the middle of 2008 to nurse an injury, Sousa never returned to Nacional.
-In 2009, he returned to Moto Club and made his senior debut on 19 February, starting in a 2–1 Campeonato Maranhense away loss against São José de Ribamar Esporte Clube; his first goal for the club came on 23 April, in a 2–2 draw against the same opponent.
+In 2009, he returned to Moto Club and made his senior debut on 19 February, starting in a 2–1 Campeonato Maranhense away loss against São José; his first goal for the club came on 23 April, in a 2–2 draw against the same opponent.

-On 13 November 2009, Sousa joined Operário Ferroviário Esporte Clube, and made his debut for the club the following 17 January, by starting in a 1–0 home win against Cascavel Clube Recreativo, for the year's Campeonato Paranaense.
+On 13 November 2009, Sousa joined Operário, and made his debut for the club the following 17 January, by starting in a 1–0 home win against Cascavel CR, for the year's Campeonato Paranaense.
 He scored his first goal for the club on 31 March, netting his team's second in a 2–2 home draw against the same opponent, but was released in April after scoring only two goals.

 Leixões

-In July 2010, Sousa moved abroad for the second time, again to Portugal, joining Leixões S.C. of the Liga de Honra.
-He made his professional debut on 8 August, starting in a 0–0 away draw against C.D.
-Trofense, for the season's Taça da Liga; his first goal abroad occurred on 10 November, in a 2–1 loss at F.C.
-Paços de Ferreira, also for the league cup.
+In July 2010, Sousa moved abroad for the second time, again to Portugal, joining Leixões of the Liga de Honra.
+He made his professional debut on 8 August, starting in a 0–0 away draw against Trofense, for the season's Taça da Liga; his first goal abroad occurred on 10 November, in a 2–1 loss at Paços de Ferreira, also for the league cup.

 Sousa contributed with three goals in 14 appearances overall, as his side finished sixth.

 Interclube

-In June 2011, Sousa switched continents again, signing for G.D.
-Interclube in the Girabola of Angola.
+In June 2011, Sousa switched continents again, signing for Interclube in the Girabola of Angola.
 However, he failed to make a single appearance during his time at the club, as his international certificate never arrived; he subsequently terminated his contract with the club in early 2012, but still remained six months without a club.

 Tondela / Portimonense

-Sousa returned to Portugal's second tier in July 2012 with C.D.
-Tondela, being a regular starter during the campaign and scoring four times.
-The following year, he moved to fellow second division side Portimonense S.C. on 11 June, in a deal for two seasons.
+Sousa returned to Portugal's second tier in July 2012 with Tondela, being a regular starter during the campaign and scoring four times.
+The following year, he moved to fellow second division side Portimonense on 11 June, in a deal for two seasons.

-At Portimonense, Sousa scored braces in home wins against Atlético Clube de Portugal (4–0) and C.S.
-Marítimo B (2–1), finishing his only year with seven goals overall.
+At Portimonense, Sousa scored braces in home wins against Atlético CP (4–0) and Marítimo B (2–1), finishing his only year with seven goals overall.